As a speaker at a virtual session, having the right equipment will help you keep your audience engaged.

 In this article we provide some guidance on how you can best prepare for your presentation.

 A desktop or laptop computer is the first tool you will need to run your presentation.

-Your computer should be equipped with one of the following browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, or Internet Explorer.
+Your computer should be equipped with one of the following browsers: Google Chrome, Microsoft Edge, Opera or Brave browser.

 Most computers have a built-in microphone that can be used to speak during your presentation.